 Key Club members around the world are learning how to lead and stand for what’s right through service and volunteerism.
 In partnership with their local Kiwanis club, high school students are making a positive impact as they serve others in their schools and communities.

 Key Club is a growing organization with global reach.
-With 1000s of clubs in more than 38 countries, the impact of Key Club members can be felt all over the world.
+With 1000s of clubs in 45 countries, the impact of Key Club members can be felt all over the world.

 Does your community have a Key Club?